 - Naps – Seriously, naps are everything when you are pregnant!
 I think I took about a 2-hour nap every other day during my first trimester.

-- Vitamins – Taking a good prenatal vitamin is essential.
-I use the pro-vitality from Neolife and am going to order extra omegas (brain development) and Tre-en-en (energy) for the rest of my pregnancy.
+- Multi-Vitamins – Taking a good prenatal vitamin is essential.
+I use the Vitality from Neolife and am going to order extra omegas (brain development) and Tre-en-en (energy) for the rest of my pregnancy.

 Products I’m Using to Prevent Stretch Marks